-We have a school counsellor on-hand should any of the girls in our care need that extra bit of support to help them through any difficulties.
+We have a school nurse based in the Junior School who is on hand to deal with bumps and bruises, administer medication or give advice.
+Our school nurse gives great hugs and is a helping hand!
+We have a school counsellor on-hand should any of the pupils in our care need that extra bit of support to help them through any difficulties.

-On an individual basis, girls are awarded merits for good behaviour, effort and good work and girls enjoy receiving Bronze, Silver or Gold merit certificates.
+Our House System encourages fun, friendly competition, co-operation and teamwork.
+The Junior School is divided into four houses: Burlington, Hackney, St Giles and Summerleigh.
+On an individual basis, pupils are awarded merits for good manners, kindness, good behaviour, effort and good work and pupils enjoy receiving Bronze, Silver or Gold merit certificates.
 At the end of the year, the House with the most merits is awarded the House Cup.
-Throughout the year our girls participate in ‘House’ events which include House Assemblies, House Netball, Inter-House Swimming Galas, Inter-House Tennis and Sports Day.
+Throughout the year our pupils participate in ‘House’ events which include House Assemblies, House Netball, Inter-House Swimming Galas, Inter-House Tennis and Sports Day.

-• Weekly newsletters
+- Weekly newsletters

-• Parents’ Evenings
+- Parents’ Evenings

-• Reporting to parents about children’s personal development through formal and informal means
+- Reporting to parents about children’s personal development through formal and informal means

-• Parents are made to feel welcome in the school at celebrations of work and achievement, assemblies, concerts, sporting and drama events
+- Parents are made to feel welcome in the school at celebrations of work and achievement, assemblies, concerts, sporting and drama events

 If parents have concerns or worries they are encouraged to talk to their daughter’s Form Teacher, followed by the Deputy Head or Head of Junior School if necessary.
 Parents should feel able to share concerns about home circumstances or medical matters that might affect their child’s work or behaviour in school.
 Parents may wish to discuss health and medical matters with the school nurse.